lexbor/docs/source/index.md

 From the very start, we focus on availability and support in vastly different environments.

-When you use lexbor, you need not worry about your app’s portability; from the ground up, we designed lexbor for wide support across various computing platforms and IoT devices.
+When you use lexbor, you need not worry about your app's portability; from the ground up, we designed lexbor for wide support across various computing platforms and IoT devices.